 -

-Deck Stain Colors – Updated Spring 2023 Choosing a new deck stain color is not an easy decision, and there are a few things to consider before you start staining.
+Deck Stain Colors – Updated Spring 2024 Choosing a new deck stain color is not an easy decision, and there are a few things to consider before you start staining.
 We have put together this handy guide on the most popular deck stain colors to help you decide which is best for you.
-Before we look at the colors, we can talk about a few of the main types of deck stains: transparent, semi-transparent and solid color stains and the pros and cons of each one.
-Transparent stains provide a clear finish that will show the most amount of your deck’s natural wood grain without altering the color.
-Minimal to no (clear sealers) UV protection.
-Solid color stains will cover your…
+Before we look at the colors, let’s talk about a few of the main types of deck stains — transparent, semi-transparent and solid color stains — and the pros and cons of each one.
+Transparent stains provide a clear finish that will show the most of your deck’s natural wood grain without altering the color.
+However, transparent stains offer minimal or no UV protection.
+Solid color stains …

 -